by Dorothy Ainsworth

 John was visiting that day and I turned to him and said, "How in the heck am I going to get this stove over onto the hearth?"
 His answer surprised me.
 This perfect gentleman, who had never displayed any sign of impropriety before, said defiantly, "Let muscle-man do it!"
 I was shocked!
 It dawned on me that John was sweet on me.
 How could I have been so naive?

 The secret was out.
 There was a long, uncomfortable silence before I said, "I have to run to the hardware store, but I'll be right back.
 Do you want to go?"
 For some strange reason, he said he'd stay and wait.

-The store was 20 minutes away, but I hurried so I wouldn't keep my good friend——turned jealous lover——waiting too long.
+The store was 20 minutes away, but I hurried so I wouldn't keep my good friend——turned would-be jealous lover——waiting too long.
 When I got back and burst through the doorway I saw him sitting in the unframed window-seat opening, nonchalantly sipping a glass of water.
 The woodstove that had been right there beside him was gone.

 I quickly looked across the room, and there it was——centered on the hearth, exactly where I wanted it.
-With eyes wide open and mouth agape, I looked back at John.
+With eyes wide and mouth agape, I looked back at John.
 He winked.

 It was the sexiest moment in my building history!
 With that wink, worth a thousand words, John at 88 was as charming and ageless as a man can get.
 It made my heart skip a beat and brought a blush to my cheeks.

 But not only that, he proved that brains and experience can compete with brawn and youth——and sometimes win!
 He had ingeniously used some scraps of iron pipe to roll it over.